 Having a good understanding of your credit report can save you time and money.

-It’s scary, but the fact is that unless it’s for employment purposes, your signature or consent is irrelevant. *To clarify; companies purchase information from the bureau’s to better market their products.
-This information in more general in terms of what category your profile fits in and usually not very specific information about personal details that are present on the report.
+It’s scary, but the fact is that unless it’s for employment purposes, your signature or consent is irrelevant. *To clarify, companies purchase information from the bureaus to better market their products.
+This information is more general in terms of what category your profile fits in and usually not very specific information about personal details present in the report.

 Attending a credit counselor’s debt management program is not considered negative in the scoring models.

 “We don’t want consumers to consider credit counseling to be detrimental to their FICO scores,” says Craig Watts, public affairs manager at Fair Isaac Corp., the company that developed the FICO score.

 However, if the credit counselor negotiates a lesser contractual obligation, the lender decides how it wants to report that.
 So if your $500 monthly payment is refigured for $300, the creditor may either legally report that as $200 in arrears every month or reward you for not filing bankruptcy by reporting the account as up to date.

 “As long as the accounts are delinquent and not brought up to date, it will be viewed negatively by lenders,” says Deborah McNaughton, owner of Professional Credit Counselors and author of “The Get Out of Debt Kit.”
 However, she says, “If everything is current, whether it’s a home loan or not, they’re not going to view it as negative.
 The FICO scores are not affected by it.”
 The credit score system ignores any reference to credit counseling that may be in your file.

 Although credit counseling does not by itself influence your credit score, it is apparent on the report that you’ve been through, or are currently in, counseling — and that is something individual lenders may not like.
 Or they might never know.